Oluwasetemi/css-note/slides.md

 font-size: 1.2rem; /* 1.2 times the root font size */
 ```

 - <kbd>%</kbd>: Relative to the parent element's size, commonly used in responsive design.
+[Read More](https://2019.wattenberger.com/blog/css-percents)

 ```css
 width: 80%; /* 80% of the parent element's width */